Nick McCloud: Professional career

-Buffalo Bills (first stint)
+Buffalo Bills

 McCloud signed with the Buffalo Bills as an undrafted free agent on May 1, 2021.
-He was waived during final roster cuts on August 31, 2021.
+He was waived by Buffalo during final roster cuts on August 31.

 Cincinnati Bengals

 McCloud was claimed off waivers by the Cincinnati Bengals on September 1, 2021.
-He was waived on November 4, 2021.
+He was waived by the Bengals on November 4.

 Buffalo Bills (second stint)

-On November 8, 2021, McCloud was signed to the Bills practice squad.
-After the Bills were eliminated in the Divisional Round of the 2021 playoffs, he signed a reserve/future contract on January 24, 2022.
-He was waived on August 30.
+On November 8, 2021, McCloud was signed to the Buffalo Bills' practice squad.
+After the Bills were eliminated in the Divisional Round of the 2021 playoffs, he signed a reserve/future contract with the team on January 24, 2022.
+McCloud was waived by the Bills on August 30.

 New York Giants

 On August 31, 2022, McCloud was claimed off waivers by the New York Giants.

 In a 2023 Week 11 game against the Washington Commanders, McCloud recorded an interception, a forced fumble, and a pass deflection.
 McCloud ended the 2023 season with 28 tackles, three forced fumbles, three fumble recoveries, an interception, and two pass deflections.

 On November 5, 2024, McCloud was waived by the Giants.
-This came after a long disagreement with the front office that wanted him to take a pay cut - mid-season - on the one-year, $3 million contract he had signed in March.
-After McCloud refused, Giants general manager Joe Schoen made a threat toward his agents and said: "Don’t pay October’s rent, all right?
-As soon as I can replace him, I’m going to replace him.
-I’m not f–king around".
+This came after a long disagreement with the front office that wanted him to take a midseason pay cut on the one-year, $3 million contract he had signed in March.
+After McCloud refused, Giants general manager Joe Schoen made a threat toward his agents and said: "Don't pay October's rent, all right?
+As soon as I can replace him, I'm going to replace him.
+I'm not fucking around".

 San Francisco 49ers

-On November 11, 2024, McCloud was signed to the San Francisco 49ers practice squad.
-On November 30, 2024, McCloud was promoted to the active roster.
+On November 11, 2024, McCloud was signed to the San Francisco 49ers' practice squad.
+On November 30, McCloud was promoted to the active roster.

 Chicago Bears

 On March 24, 2025, McCloud signed a one-year contract with the Chicago Bears.

+He entered the regular season as the backup left cornerback behind Tyrique Stevenson.
+Injuries among the starters led to increased action for McCloud on defense that included starting four games.
+McCloud was targeted 32 times, allowing 26 catches for 322 yards and five touchdowns while breaking up two passes.
+Although initially signed since he could provide special teams support, he did not play for the unit in 2025.

+Miami Dolphins

+McCloud was signed by the Miami Dolphins on August 10, 2026.
+On August 22, he was released.

+Chicago Bears (second stint)

+On September 22, 2026, McCloud was signed to the Bears practice squad.